Employee handbook – example and best practices for your business

 - A Grievance policy

 This law applies to every company in the UK (including very small teams and startups) so if you haven’t got these in place it’s a good idea to get them sorted as soon as you can.
-If you’re not sure where to start with these policies, click here to find out how we can help.

 When it comes to employee handbooks, just complying with the law is the bare minimum you should be aiming for.